Forge2D

 }

-For the above to work, the Ball’s body.userData or contacting fixture.userData must be set to a ContactCallback.
-And if Wall is a BodyComponent it’s body.userData or contacting fixture.userData must be set to Wall.
+For the above to work, the Ball’s body.userData or contacting shape.userData must be set to a ContactCallbacks.
+And if Wall is a BodyComponent its body.userData or contacting shape.userData must be set to Wall.

 If userData is null the contact events are ignored, it is null by default.